simduchaine/nancy-bilodeau-website/data_en/training/raw-living-food-benefits.md

 ---
-title: The benefits of raw living food
+title: The benefits of living food
 type: Conference
 id: raw-living-food-benefits
 thumbnail: "/uploads/Dollarphotoclub_47464636_cropped.png"
 link: "#"

 ---

-What is raw living food and why do people adopt it?
-More energy, more joy, more life!
+Discover what is raw living food and why do people adopt it.
+Get more energy, more joy, more life with living food!